Family friendly event to meet local farmers and growers on Saturday 22nd of October, between 4 and 6 pm at the Museum of Technology, Cambridge.

 4pm: Panel Session, featuring 2 of our acclaimed short films and discussions with inspiring local farmers.

 ~4:45pm-6pm Informal discussions and activities.
-Meet and talk with local farmers and a soil scientist.
+Meet and talk with local farmers, a soil scientist and the film makers.
 They will be there to answer questions and run activities to explore the mysteries of the world’s soil and discuss how healthy soil is important to create healthy food and healthy communities.

 David White, Farmer, Wilbraham